dotnet/source-build/Documentation/patching-guidelines.md

 ## Unified Build Plans

 The [Unified Build](https://github.com/dotnet/arcade/blob/main/Documentation/UnifiedBuild/README.md)
-project will eliminate the need for patches.
-During .NET 9.0, edit support will be added to the [VMR](https://github.com/dotnet/dotnet).
-In .NET 8.0 the VMR is readonly.
-When the VMR supports edits, there is no need for patches as the required changes can be directly made in the VMR.
+project will add support for source edits in the [VMR](https://github.com/dotnet/dotnet).
+This will eliminate the need for patches as the required changes can be directly made in the VMR.
 All changes made to the VMR will automatically flow to the associated repos.